anniekao/scheduler/README.md

 ## Setup Instructions

-**Note**: In order to run the scheduler locally, the [scheduler-api](https://github.com/anniekao/scheduler-api) must also be downloaded.
+**Note**: In order to run the scheduler locally, the [scheduler-api](https://github.com/anniekao/scheduler-api) must also be downloaded and run concurrently.
 Instructions for setup can be found in the corresponding README file.

 1. Install dependencies with `npm install`.
 2. Run the Webpack Development Server with `npm start`